TeachBooks/Nested-Books/README.md

 ````

 ## Build book on GitLab/GitHub with submodule
-If you're using a GitLab/GitHub workflow, make sure you force it to fetch al the submodules as well.
+If you're using a GitLab/GitHub workflow, make sure you force it to fetch all the submodules as well.
 If you're using the TeachBooks GitHub/GitLab workflow, that has been taken care of.

 ## Delete submodules
 Deleting submodules is a bit notrocious...
 These steps [https://www.baeldung.com/ops/git-submodule-add-remove](https://www.baeldung.com/ops/git-submodule-add-remove) proved to be useful:

-### 1. Checkout to main
+**1. Checkout to main**

 ````{tab-set}
 ```{tab-item} ... using CLI